Capital Lease

 A capital lease is the lease of any business equipment or property by a lessor to a lessee.
 The lessor agrees to transfer ownership of the asset to the lessee once the lease period is over.

 Leasing is different from buying.
-When you buy an asset, you take ownership of the asset upon payment.
-When you lease an asset, you pay leasing fees but don’t own the property, yet.
+When you buy an asset, you take ownership of it upon payment.
+When you lease an asset, you pay leasing fees but don’t own the property yet.

 In a capital lease, ownership is passed to the lessee on completion of the lease period.
 The lease acts like a loan for the asset by the lessor to the lessee and is considered part of the lessee’s debt.